-Literally anywhere there’s a 2G, 3G, 4G or 5G mobile phone network is ripe for getting online thanks to these devices, which attach to a local mobile phone network and create a WiFi network that several devices can then connect to.
+Cue the mobile Wi-Fi hotspot and global SIM card combination, which bring convenience and security like never before.
+Literally anywhere there’s a 2G, 3G, 4G or 5G mobile phone network is ripe for getting online thanks to these devices, which attach to a local mobile phone network and create a Wi-Fi network that several devices can then connect to.

 Check out our guide below on how to choose the best Wi-Fi hotspots for international travel this year.
-And, speaking of travel, if you're shortly going to be going off on a trip then be sure to check out T3's ultimate travel guide, as well as best suitcase and best carry-on luggage buying guides.
+And, speaking of travel, if you're shortly going to be going off on a trip then be sure to check out T3's ultimate travel guide, as well as our best suitcase and best carry-on luggage buying guides.